 No two adolescents have identical learning styles — and that includes how they develop those essential “higher order” thinking skills.
 In fact, anything from exam preparation, assignment planning to active listening skills could be needed to maximize all-round academic performance.
 That's why we take each student's unique needs into consideration, tailoring our sessions to focus on proven ways to study more effectively and boost grades.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-- How to navigate the university admissions process.
+- How to navigate university admissions requirements, including the admission essay.